Conveniently located to serve The Woodlands, Houston, and Shenandoah

 Getting Back to Normal

-Healing is a gradual process.
-Although you may be up and about in a day or two, don't plan on returning to work for a week or more, depending on how you feel.
-And avoid lifting anything over your head for three to four weeks.
-If you have any unusual symptoms, don't hesitate to call your surgeon.
+Healing after a breast lift is a gradual process.
+Although you may be up and about in a day or two, don’t plan on returning to work for a week or more, depending on how you feel.
+Avoid lifting anything over your head for three to four weeks.
+If you have any unusual symptoms, don’t hesitate to call Dr. Lahiri.

-Your surgeon will give you detailed instructions for resuming your normal activities.
-You may be instructed to avoid sex for a week or more, and to avoid strenuous sports for about a month.
+She will give you detailed instructions for resuming your normal activities.
+You may be instructed to avoid sex for a week or more and to avoid strenuous sports for about a month.
 After that, you can resume these activities slowly.
-If you become pregnant, the operation should not affect your ability to breast-feed, since your milk ducts and nipples will be left intact.
+If you become pregnant, the operation should not affect your ability to breastfeed, since your milk ducts and nipples will be left intact.

 Your New Look